Recovery Trip Report

 It was the first weekend where I didn't really think at all about the heavy pack or breath hard on the approach or sense a weakness on the rock.
 I feel pretty much recovered from Covid-19 itself, although my system is definitely still in an autoimmune flare-up mode of indeterminate duration.
 It took roughly 3 months to fully recover from the direct symtoms of Covid-19.
 I suppose it's time this trip report comes to an end.
+Next up: climbing in Cochise for Christmas!
 Thanks for reading.

 And leave it to me to get covid twice...

 Over a year later, in December 2022, just ten days before our annual two-week Christmas climbing trip to Cochise, I came down quite suddenly with an intense cold.
 Sore throat, headache, fever, congestion, fatigue, loss of taste.
 I figured it was strep throat, but when that test came back negative, on a whim I decided to test myself on an extra at-home Covid-19 test kit I had lying around.
 Lo and behold, I had gotten Covid again.

 Well, I always have liked to go all out in everything I do.